aukgit/DevMvcComponent/README.md

     	DevMvcComponent.Starter.Error.HandleBy(ex,"method name"); // email will be sent to developer with all stack trace report via the mailer instanticated at the Setup();
 		// user should be notified by nice message by sending -1 or anything else.
     }
-###Database using Entityframework and we have an entity:
+###Database exception handling using Entityframework, assume that we have an entity object which is failed during the transaction period:

     try
     {